When you’re selling your home, you want it to look good so it will command the best price. That’s where home staging comes in.

-Packing away some of your stuff is one of the simplest -- and cheapest -- things you can do to sell your house or condo quickly.
+Packing away some of your stuff is one of the easiest and cheapest things you can do to sell your house quickly.

 “The reason you want to depersonalize your home is because you want buyers to view it as their potential home,” Page says.

-Prospective buyers won't be able to picture themselves in the house if they're surrounded by dozens of photos of your children and grandparents.
+Prospective buyers won’t be able to picture themselves in the house if they’re surrounded by photos of your family.

-"Pictures are extremely distracting," says Radice, who also recommends removing any religious items from plain view.
+“Pictures are extremely distracting,” says Radice, who also recommends removing religious items from plain view.

 In addition to attracting the buyer, “you want the buyer’s agent to enjoy showing the home,” Radice says, because even if this particular buyer isn’t interested, the agent might represent someone who would be a good match.

-The cost: $2 to $3 for a roll of packaging tape.
-You already have the scissors on hand and you can often score the boxes for free from a neighborhood store.
+The cost: $2 to $3 for a roll of packing tape.
+You can often get the boxes for free from a neighborhood store.